 The medical standard of care is considered to be the “reasonable care, skill, and diligence as other similarly situated health care providers in the same general line of practice ordinarily have and exercise in a like case.”
 This means that in determining whether or not a healthcare provider breached the standard of care owed to a patient, a dermatologist would be compared to a dermatologist treating a patient with a similar condition, a heart surgeon to a heart surgeon, etc.

-Types of Medical Malpractice in Alabama
+Types of Cases Our Mobile, AL Medical Malpractice Lawyers Represent

 The types of medical malpractice that may lead to patient harm are far and vast.
 Some of the most common types of medical malpractice include:

 Surgical errors, including leaving an object inside a patient, failing to sterilize surgical equipment, operating on the wrong body part, and even operating on the wrong patient;

 Medication/drug errors, including prescribing the wrong medication or wrong dosage, improper administration of the medication, mixing up medications, etc.;

 Failure to refer errors, which occur when one doctor, typically a general practitioner, fails to refer a patient to a specialist for follow up care;

 Failure to diagnose, which is when a doctor fails to properly diagnose a patient’s medical condition, perhaps as a result of failing to order proper tests, correctly interpret lab results, garner enough information from the patient, etc.; and